ASatiricalDalek/ahpl-signage/README.md

 # Change Log
+1/15/2020 -
+* Added support for events located in multiple rooms

 11/4/2019 -

 * Fixed an issue on Linux systems where the leading 0 was not being correctly scrubbed from the date